 Timber decking is a beautiful asset to a garden.
 It can be a great way of levelling out an uneven garden, creating a roof terrace or extending an inside space at the same level.
 Decking can provide the perfect platform for eating, entertaining or relaxing.
-However, like many landscape products in British weather, it can get start to look faded and get very slippery due to the build-up of damp and organic growth.
+However, like many landscape products in British weather, it can get start to fade and get slippery from damp and organic growth.
 In this blog we look at how you can revive and maintain the timber decking in your garden.

 Check your deck

-Firstly, it’s a good idea to check the condition of your decking regularly so you can identify any problems and decide what to do about them.
-The lifetime of a timber deck will vary hugely depending on how well it has been installed and looked after, how heavily it’s used and its position (eg. if near water or in a damp, shady area).
-Typically, a well-maintained timber deck can last for over 10-15 years.
+Firstly, it’s a good idea to check the condition of your decking regularly so you spot any problems early.
+The lifetime of a timber deck will vary.
+This can depend on how well it has been installed and looked after, how heavily it’s used and its position (eg. if near water or in a damp, shady area).
+A well-maintained timber deck can last for over 10-15 years.

 Is it safe?
 If left too long, leaves and other debris can hold moisture and start to rot timber boards.
 Look carefully for signs of structural deterioration in your boards and joists.
-If you need to replace any, we have a range of pressure treated timber deck boards and joists which will match up with the most commonly used decking
+If you need to replace any, we have a range of pressure treated timber deck boards and joists.
+These will match up with the most commonly used decking

-If your decking is beyond repair and you think you may need to start again, consider composite decking, which is a great long-lasting alternative to timber.
+If your decking is beyond repair and you think you may need to start again, consider composite decking.
+This is a great long-lasting alternative to timber.
 Made of wood pulp and plastic from reclaimed or recycled sources, it is 95% recycled, anti-slip, and has a 10 year warranty (with an expected lifespan of 25 years).

 How to clean garden decking